K.S.A. Chapter 8 Article 16

 8-1602.
 Accident involving death or personal injury; duties of drivers, reports; penalties for violations; revocation of license, permit or driving privileges.

-(2) Great bodily harm to any person shall be guilty of a severity level 10, person felony.
+(3) Great bodily harm to any person shall be guilty of a severity level 8, person felony.

-(c) The director may revoke the license or permit to drive or any nonresident operating privilege of any person so convicted.
+(c) The director may revoke the license or permit to drive or any non-resident operating privilege of any person so convicted.

 History: L. 1974, ch.
 33; L. 2006, ch.
-182, § 1; July 1.
+182, § 1; L. 2011, ch.
+80, § 1; July 1.

 8-1604.
 Duty of driver to give certain information after accident; failure to provide proof of liability insurance or financial security; duty to render aid after accident.

-(a) The driver of any vehicle involved in an accident resulting in injury to or death of any person, or damage to any vehicle or other property which is driven or attended by any person, shall give such person's name, address and the registration number of the vehicle such person is driving, and upon request shall exhibit such person's license or permit to drive, the name of the company with which there is in effect a policy of motor vehicle liability insurance covering the vehicle involved in the accident and the policy number of such policy to any person injured in such accident or to the driver or occupant of or person attending any vehicle or other property damaged in such accident, and shall give such information and upon request exhibit such license or permit and the name of the insurer and policy number, to any police officer at the scene of the accident or who is investigating the accident and shall render to any person injured in such accident reasonable assistance, including the carrying, or the making of arrangements for the carrying of such person to a physician, surgeon or hospital for medical or surgical treatment if it is apparent that such treatment is necessary, or if such carrying is requested by the injured person.
+(a)(1) The driver of any vehicle involved in an accident resulting in injury to or death of any person, or damage to any attended vehicle or property, shall give such driver’s name, address and the registration number of the vehicle such driver is driving, and upon request shall exhibit such driver’s license or permit to drive, the name of the company with which there is in effect a policy of motor vehicle liability insurance covering the vehicle involved in the accident and the policy number of such policy to any person injured in such accident or to the driver or occupant of or person attending any vehicle or other property damaged in such accident, and shall give such information and upon request exhibit such license or permit and the name of the insurer and policy number, to any police officer at the scene of the accident or who is investigating the accident.

 History: L. 1974, ch.
 33, § 8-1604; L. 1978, ch.
 38, § 1; L. 1984, ch.
 174, § 1; L. 1988, ch.
 161, § 1; L. 1996, ch.
-51, § 1; July 1.
+51, § 1; L. 2011, ch.
+80, §5; L. 2013, ch.
+19, § 2; July 1.

 8-1605.
 Duty of driver upon damaging unattended vehicle or other property; misdemeanor.

 History: L. 1974, ch.
 33, § 8-1605; L. 1984, ch.
-39, § 11; Jan.
-1, 1985.
+39, § 11; L. 2009, ch.
+6, § 3, L. 2011, ch.
+80, § 3; July 1.

 8-1607.
 Division may require driver or owner to submit written accident report.